opnfv/kvmfornfv/docs/release/scenarios/os-nosdn-kvm_ovs_dpdk-ha/os-nosdn-kvm_ovs_dpdk-ha.description.rst

        password: r00tme

-* os-nosdn-kvm_ovs_dpdk_bar-ha scenario is successful when all the 5 Nodes are accessible, up and running.
+* os-nosdn-kvm_ovs_dpdk-ha scenario is successful when all the 5 Nodes are accessible, up and running.

 **Note:**

-* In os-nosdn-kvm_ovs_dpdk_bar-ha scenario, OVS is installed on the compute nodes with DPDK configured
+* In os-nosdn-kvm_ovs_dpdk-ha scenario, OVS is installed on the compute nodes with DPDK configured

-* Baraometer plugin is also implemented along with KVM plugin

 * Hugepages for DPDK are configured in the attributes_1 section of the no-ha_nfv-kvm_nfv-ovs-dpdk_heat_ceilometer_scenario.yaml